punktDe/outofbandrendering/Readme.md

 [![Latest Stable Version](https://poser.pugx.org/punktde/outofbandrendering/v/stable)](https://packagist.org/packages/punktde/outofbandrendering) [![Total Downloads](https://poser.pugx.org/punktde/outofbandrendering/downloads)](https://packagist.org/packages/punktde/outofbandrendering)

+* Suplies a factory for building a ControllerContext out of a CLI request, that puts everything in place for rendering fusion code, includign node and resource links.
-Supplies an EelHelper to do out of band rendering of fusion objects.
+* Supplies an EelHelper to do out of band rendering of fusion objects.

 This can be useful for example to render complex input for indexing into an Elasticsearch index.